pinkozz/biggest-number/README.md

+# Biggest-number
-# This is a program that will return the biggest number from text file
+This is a program that will return the biggest number from text file